open-feature/go-sdk-contrib/providers/launchdarkly/README.md

-# LaunchDarkly OpenFeature Provider for Go
+# Unofficial LaunchDarkly OpenFeature Provider for Go

+This provider is maintained by the Open Feature community.

 ## Installation